Mythology, Places in Cyprus that Will Leave You Enchanted

 Aphrodite’s Rock, Paphos Coast

-The goddess of love and beauty, Aphrodite became worshiped as a cult figure with shrines built in her honour all over Greece (though Cyprus is not part of Greece, it is culturally).
+The goddess of love and beauty, Aphrodite became worshiped as a cult figure with shrines built in her honor all over Greece (though Cyprus is not part of Greece, it is culturally).
 Made instantly recognizable by painter Botticelli, the Romans knew her as ‘Venus’, though she’s perhaps best known for her appearances in Greek tales like Jason and the Golden Fleece.

 On Cyprus, her birthplace is marked as Aphrodite’s Rock, or “Petra Tou Romiou,” a teetering rock stack, standing in the foamy sea off the Paphos coast.
 It’s said that if you swim around the rock three times, true love will be yours!

 The Cyprus Sea Monster, Avia Napa

 Renowned party spot Ayia Napa might be the last place you’d expect to hear about mythical beings, but for years, there have been tellings of a sea creature around these south-eastern shores of the island — some even call it the Cyprus Loch Ness Monster.

 Paphos and the Tomb of the Kings, Paphos